Real self-healing begins the moment you stop outsourcing your well‑being.

 Self‑healing becomes real only through embodied repetition.

-Regular practice translates insight into physiology, rewiring how energy moves through every layer of being.
+Regular practice rewires how energy moves through every layer of being.

 The physical layer stabilizes the foundation.
 Fasting, mindful eating, hydration, movement, and herbal tonics cleanse stagnation and renew Jing (essence).

-Choose whole foods close to source, simplify meals, and favor warmth over stimulation.
-When digestion calms, energy reallocates from processing to repairing; the body then remembers its natural harmony.
+Choose whole foods close to their source, simplify meals, and favor warmth over stimulation.
+When your digestion calms, your energy reallocates from processing to repairing; the body can then remember its natural harmony.

 Improving Sleep